-- 8.3 The Secretary of State for Health has asked the NHSBSA to treat all complaints in a fair, objective and consistent manner; to take corrective and remedial action where possible; and to identify any areas for improvement in the operation of the Learning Support Fund. - 8.4 If a student has exhausted the NHSBSA formal complaints procedure and believes their complaint has been inappropriately or unfairly dealt with by the NHSBSA, the student may complain to the Department of Health in writing.
-A student should include in their letter their explicit consent that the Department of Health may share the necessary personal information with the NHSBSA in order to investigate their complaint fully.
+- 8.3 The Secretary of State for Health has asked the NHSBSA to treat all complaints in a fair, objective and consistent manner; to take corrective and remedial action where possible; and to identify any areas for improvement in the operation of the Learning Support Fund. - 8.4 If a student has exhausted the NHSBSA formal complaints procedure and believes their complaint has been inappropriately or unfairly dealt with by the NHSBSA, the student may complain to the Department of Health and Social Care (DHSC) in writing.
+A student should include in their letter their explicit consent that the DHSC may share the necessary personal information with the NHSBSA in order to investigate their complaint fully.
 This is to ensure compliance with the Data Protection Act.
-The Department aims to respond to complaints within 20 working days, A student should write to:
+The Department aims to respond to complaints within 20 working days.
+A student should write to:

 Learning Support Fund Complaint

 F.A.O.
-Ian Newton
+Michael Bourke - Policy Manager

-Senior Policy Lead, Health & Social Care Workforce Strategy
+NHS Workforce: Education, Modernisation & Funding

-Quarry House
+Department of Health and Social Care

-Quarry Hill
+Quarry House, Quarry Hill

 Leeds LS2 7UE